ReallySmallSoftware/cordova-plugin-firestore/README.md

 ```

 This is initialised as a promise to allow the Browser implementation to dynamically add a reference to the Firestore Javascript SDK.

+## options.config
+In the above example this is being used for the browser version, but it can also be used for Android and iOS to specify different databases than the default in the `google-services.json` and `GoogleService-Info.plist` files.

 ## Dates
 Because data is transferred to the client as JSON there is extra logic in place to handle the conversion of dates for some operations.